Kodular/Documentation/docs/components/social/twitter.md

     |status|`text`|

-This sends a tweet as the logged-in user with the specified Text, which will be trimmed if it exceeds 160 characters. <p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>
+This sends a tweet as the logged-in user with the specified Text, which will be trimmed if it exceeds 160 characters.

+<u>Requirements</u>: This should only be called after the `` IsAuthorized `` event has been raised, indicating that the user has successfully logged in to Twitter.

 ### TweetWithImage